 Trying to reach safety, the four men, now each wounded, began bounding down the mountain’s steep sides, making leaps of 20 to 30 feet.
 Approximately 45 minutes into the fight, pinned down by overwhelming forces, Danny Dietz, the communications petty officer, sought open air to place a distress call back to the base.
 But before he could, he was shot in hand, the blast shattering his thumb.

-Moving away from the protective mountain rocks, he knowingly exposed himself to increased enemy gunfire.
+He knowingly exposed himself to increased enemy gunfire, moving away from the protective mountain rocks.
 This deliberate and heroic act deprived him of cover and made him a target for the enemy.
 Murphy contacted the SOF Quick Reaction Force at Bagram Air Base and requested assistance while continuing to be fired upon.
 They were part of the planned QRF in Operation Red Wings.
 He calmly provided his unit’s location and the enemy force’s size while requesting immediate support for his team.
-At one point, he was shot in the back, causing him to drop the transmitter.
-Murphy picked it back up, completed the call, and continued firing at the enemy who was closing in.
+He was shot in the back at one point, causing him to drop the transmitter.
+Murphy picked it back up, completed the call, and continued firing at the enemy closing in.
 Severely wounded, Lt.
 Michael Murphy returned to his cover position with his men and continued the battle.

 The attack helicopters’ heavyweight slowed the formation’s advance prompting the MH-47 to outrun their armored escort.
 They knew the tremendous risk of going into an active enemy area in daylight without their attack support and the cover of night.
 The risk would, of course, be minimized if they put the helicopter down in a safe zone.
 But knowing that their warrior brothers were shot, surrounded, and severely wounded, the rescue team opted to directly enter the oncoming battle in hopes of landing on brutally hazardous terrain.